-Remember this transformation?
-Christian Bale went from a lean and muscular 6' 184lbs to damn near dead in the Machinist (dropped to 124lbs), then bulked hard as hell for Batman, getting to a thick 215 and then cutting to 190 so he'd fit into the Bat suit in five months.
+Christian Bale went from a lean and muscular 6′ 184lbs to damn near dead in the Machinist (dropped to 124lbs), then bulked hard as hell for Batman, getting to a thick 215 and then cutting to 190 so he’d fit into the Bat suit in five months.
 Bear in mind he was so goddamned malnourished after the Machinist it took a couple of weeks of stuffing himself before he could even go jogging or lift.

-The first three weeks are gonna be rough- you'll be hungry, angry, lonely, and tired, but to hell that HALT nonsense stimulants are going to become your best friend.
+The first three weeks are going to be rough- you’ll be hungry, angry, lonely, and tired, but to hell that HALT nonsense stimulants are going to become your best friend.
 When I PSMF, I always use stimulants, because stuff like Red Sky or Cannibal Inferno make dieting a far less miserable and lengthy experience and provide ample energy for training.
 I recommend using those three times a day for energy (which you will seriously need) and vastly increased fat metabolism, or do one of those two twice a day and then Cannibal Ferox or Cannibal Riot the third.
-Should you try to do a PSMF without some form of stimulants, you will likely feel like death during your training sessions, so get acquainted with them and learn to love them if you don't already.
+Should you try to do a PSMF without some form of stimulants, you will likely feel like death during your training sessions, so get acquainted with them and learn to love them if you

 I’ve basically been reading naught but Warhammer novels for three months, so buckle up for some 40k references.

 - 4-6 protein shakes per day, evenly spaced, in water, totaling 1 gram/lb. of bodyweight a day